Huge Berlin aquarium bursts, unleashing flood of devastation

 The company that owns the AquaDom, Union Investment Real Estate, said in a statement Friday afternoon that the reasons for the incident were “still unclear.”

-Mayor Franziska Giffey said the incident had unleashed a “veritable tsunami” of water but the early morning timing had prevented far more injuries.
+Mayor Franziska Giffey said the tank had unleashed a “veritable tsunami” of water but the early morning timing had prevented far more injuries.

 “Despite all the destruction, we were still very lucky,” she said.
 “We would have had terrible human damage” had the aquarium burst even an hour later, once more people were awake and in the hotel and the surrounding area, she said.

-Efforts were underway Friday afternoon to save an additional 400 to 500 smaller fish housed in aquariums underneath the hotel lobby.
+Veterinarians, fire service officers and other officials spent the afternoon working to rescue 400 to 500 smaller fish from a separate set of aquariums housed under the hotel lobby.
 Without electricity, their tanks were not receiving the necessary oxygen for them to survive, officials said.
+They were evacuated to other tanks in the neighboring Sea Life aquarium that were unaffected.

-"Now it’s about evacuating them quickly,” Almut Neumann, a city official in charge of environmental issues for Berlin's Mitte district, told German news agency dpa.
+“It's a great tragedy that for 1,500 fish there was no chance of survival,” said Almut Neumann, a city official in charge of environmental issues for Berlin's Mitte district.
+“The focus in the afternoon was clearly on saving the fish in the remaining tanks.”

 Various organizations, including the Berlin Zoo, offered to take in the surviving fish.

-Aquarium operator Sea Life said it was saddened by the incident and was trying to get more information about the incident from the owners of the AquaDom.
+Aquarium operator Sea Life said it was saddened by the incident and trying to get more information from the owners of the AquaDom.
+It said what happened with the AquaDom was “unique and unprecedented” and that Sea Life's exhibits were not in danger of similar damage.

-Sea Life's own aquarium is located in the same building and visitors can tour it and the AquaDom on a single ticket.
+Sea Life Berlin is located in the same building and visitors can tour it and the AquaDom on a single ticket.

-There was speculation freezing temperatures that got down to minus 10 degrees Celsius (14 degrees Fahrenheit) overnight caused a crack in the acrylic glass tank, which then exploded under the weight of the water.
-Police said there was no evidence the incident resulted from a malicious act.

 About 300 guests and employees had to be evacuated from the hotel surrounding the aquarium, police said.

-Sandra Weeser, a German lawmaker who was staying in the hotel, said she was awoken up by a large bang and thought there might have been an earthquake.
+Sandra Weeser, a German lawmaker who was staying in the hotel, said she was woken up by a large bang and thought there might have been an earthquake.

 “There are shards (of glass) everywhere.
 The furniture, everything has been flooded with water," she said.
 "It looks a bit like a war zone.”